VoronManiac/V2.4-Aire/README.md

 ![](./images/PXL_20241231_003556793a.jpg?raw=true)

+## Special Considerations ##
+The filter Z height is constrained to 35mm max which is slightly below the print bed surface of a typical V2.4.
+Check that your printer has the 35mm of clearance.
+In some earlier V2.4 machines, the M3 SHCS that holds the X/Y endstop switch housing in place can be replaced with BHCS or the housing can be modified to completely recess the screws.
+The clearance might also be a function of hot end length and z-home switch.<br>

 ## FW Setup ##
 Add the following to printer.cfg so that the filters come on when the extruder or bed are set or are above 90C.
 The extra airflow across and under the bed help heat the chamber a bit more quickly at the start of a print.